prestodb/tempto/README.md

 SUITE_2015-04-22_15-23-09
 ```

-If you want to override root location of logs you can use com.teradata.tempto.root.logs.dir
+If you want to override root location of logs you can use io.prestodb.tempto.root.logs.dir
 ```
-java -Dcom.teradata.tempto.root.logs.dir=/my/root/logs/dir ...
+java -Dio.prestodb.tempto.root.logs.dir=/my/root/logs/dir ...
 ```

 ### logging test id